Ice-Cold-Coding/Fall-Thesis-Code-2023/README.md

 Extract the data into a specfic directory, this directory will act as a back up.

 Run the code in File 1, the Nifiti files will be converted to PNG images, these will be stored in a new directory.
 This directory will contain all the data we will use the train the models.

-a new directory will be created to store the different splits in our data.